ColeRay05/minecraft-resource-pack-generator/README.md

 - Minecraft

 ## Usage
-Run the script and provide the json file in the "~/.minecraft/assets/indexes" directory when prompted
+Run the script and provide the json file path in the "~/.minecraft/assets/indexes" directory when prompted

 ## TODO
 - Add support for special models (doors, beds, containers, etc.)